 (* We have a separate page on air speed, air flow, pressure and power in woodwind and brass instruments.)

 The air jet vibratesThe jet of air from the player's lips travels across the embouchure-hole opening and strikes against the sharp further edge of the hole.
-If such a jet is disturbed, then a wave-like displacement travels along it and deflects it so that it may blow either into or out of the embouchure hole.
-The speed of this displacement wave on the jet is just about half the air-speed of the jet itself (which is typically in the range 20 to 60 metres per second, depending on the air pressure in the player's mouth).
-The origin of the disturbance of the jet is the sound vibration in the flute tube, which causes air to flow into and out of the embouchure hole.
-If the jet speed is carefully matched to the frequency of the note being played, then the jet will flow into and out of the embouchure hole at its further edge in just the right phase to reinforce the sound and cause the flute to produce a sustained note.
+If an air jet is disturbed, then a wave-like displacement travels along it and deflects it.
+(A rising plume of smoke in still air can illustrate this motion.)
+For a flutist's jet, such a displacement can cause it to flow alternately into or out of the embouchure hole.
+The speed of this displacement wave on the jet is about half the air-speed of the jet itself (which is typically in the range 20 to 60 metres per second, depending on the air pressure in the player's mouth).
+In operation, the jet can be displaced by the sound vibration in the flute tube, which causes air to flow into and out of the embouchure hole.
+If the jet speed is appropriate for the frequency of the note being played, then the jet will flow into and out of the embouchure hole at its further edge in just the right phase to reinforce the sound and cause the flute to produce a sustained note.
 To play a high note, the travel time of waves on the jet must be reduced to match the higher frequency, and this is done by increasing the blowing pressure (which increases the jet speed) and moving the lips forward to shorten the distance along the jet to the edge of the embouchure hole.
-These are the adjustments that you gradually learn to make automatically when playing the flute.
+These are the adjustments that one gradually learns to make automatically when playing the flute.
 Flutists are usually taught to reduce the lip aperture when playing high notes.

 The sketch at right represents a cross section of the flute at the embouchure, with the jet being deflected alternately up and down, out of and into the bore.

 The flute is an open pipeThe flute is open at both ends.
-It's obvious that it's open at the far end.
-If you look closely at someone playing a flute, you'll see that, although player's lower lip covers part of the embouchure hole, s/he leaves a large part of the hole open to the atmosphere, as shown in the sketch above.
+It's obvious that it's open at the far end –- and also at any open tone holes.
+If you look closely at someone playing a flute, you'll see that, although player's lower lip covers part of the embouchure hole, s/he leaves a large part of the embouchure hole open to the atmosphere, as shown in the sketch above.
 Let's begin by considering a pipe that is simpler than a flute.
 First, we shall pretend that it is a simple cylindrical pipe---in other words we shall assume that all holes are closed (down to a certain point, at least), that the head is cylindrical, and we shall replace the side mounted embouchure hole with a hole at the end.
 In fact, this is more like a shakuhachi than a flute.
 It's a crude approximation, but it preserves much of the essential physics, and it's easier to discuss.
 (We shall introduce the effects of finger holes and the embouchure geometry below, or you can consult our research papers on this topic.)

 The animation below is from Open vs closed pipes (Flutes vs clarinets), which gives a more detailed explanation.
 It shows a shows a pulse of high pressure reflecting in a pipe open to the air at both ends.
 Note that a complete cycle of vibration is the time taken for the pulse to travel twice the length L of the flute (once in each direction).
 The pulse travels at the speed of sound v, so the cycle would repeat at a frequency of v/2L, as we shall see again below.